 The moment you take the oxygen absorbers out of their packaging, they will start absorbing oxygen.
 So, you need to work quickly!

 You’ll be able to tell they are working because they’ll feel warm.

-It usually takes approximately four hours for an oxygen absorber to reach its maximum absorption.
+An oxygen absorber usually takes approximately four hours to reach its maximum absorption.
 After that, they will be useless for preserving food.

-If you won’t be using all of the oxygen absorbers in your pack, have a mason jar nearby.
+Have a mason jar nearby if you aren’t using all of the oxygen absorbers in your pack.